 9. Curtiss Mansion, Miami Springs

-This Pueblo Revival Manor was built by aviation pioneer Glenn Hammond Curtiss back in the 1920s and is nowadays one of the most popular places for weddings and other special events.
-While nothing particularly scary ever happened at this Miami Springs mansion, the house was abandoned for around 30 years giving rise to rumours of paranormal activity.
-Visitors often claim to hear doors shutting close in empty rooms and ghost hunters have also said the Curtiss Mansion’s atmosphere is overall quite eerie.
+This Pueblo Revival Manor was built by aviation pioneer Glenn Hammond Curtiss back in the 1920s and is now one of the most popular places for special events.
+While nothing particularly scary ever happened at this mansion, it was abandoned for around 30 years giving rise to rumors of paranormal activity.
+Visitors often claim to hear doors shutting inexplicably and ghost hunters have noted that the Curtiss Mansion’s atmosphere is quite eerie overall.

 Where: 500 Deer Run, Miami Springs, FL 33166